MAIF/izanami/izanami-documentation/src/main/paradox/features/index.md

 The clients can check if a feature is active using the REST API.

 When you create a feature, you have to select a strategy.
-You can choose between NO_STRATEGY, RELEASE_DATE, SCRIPT or GLOBAL_SCRIPT
+You can choose between NO_STRATEGY, RELEASE_DATE, DATE_RANGE, PERCENTAGE, SCRIPT or GLOBAL_SCRIPT

 ## NO_STRATEGY